thinkphp/browserID-MooTools/Docs/BrowserID.md

 ### Arguments:

-- assertion `String` - the encoded assertion.
+- assertion `String` - a string containing a signed claim that proves the user is who they say they are.

 - options   `object` - The options for the BrowserID instance.